 Baby Led Weaning advocates emphasize being relaxed about what your baby is eating, which is a great ideal, but it introduces the potential problem that your child will not eat enough solid foods if he hasn’t developed the pincer grasp.

 One mother told me that her baby didn’t eat solids until 8 months, because he just didn’t get the food into his mouth.
 I cringed!

-If your child has not develop the pincer grasp and you are not supplementing their own eating with spoon-fed purees or by placing food into their mouths, they will not be getting the nutrition they need.
+If your child has not developed the pincer grasp and you are not providing age and developmentally appropriate foods in the right size, shape, and texture, they will not be getting the nutrition they need.
 Especially iron.

 I cannot emphasize this enough, folks!
 Babies need iron!

 I’ve heard mothers who are practicing Baby Led Weaning talk about giving their babies unsafe foods, like whole grapes.
 In this study, parents who practiced Baby Led Weaning were interviewed, and 30% reported choking episodes.
 Most were caused by raw apples.

 This is fine, if you’d like to practice the Heimlich manoeuvre on your baby……

 Adults have a lifetime of practice when it comes to swallowing, so it’s easy for us to forget how complex the process really is!
 Since our memories from infancy don’t stay with us on a conscious level, we can’t remember what it was like to have to learn to swallow.

 Do you remember the first time you had to swallow a pill?
 I do!
 It was so tricky to figure out exactly where to place the pill on my tongue before taking a swallow, how much water to douse it with, and what to do if it got stuck!
 What size was the first pill you were given?
 It was most likely a tiny pill, not some gigantic horse pill.